duartegroup/resources/tutorials/git/README.md

 #### 1. Cloning

-Open GitKraken and clone your newly created fork with Clone → GitHub.com → Select appropriate repository → Clone the repo!
+Open GitKraken and clone your newly created fork with Clone a repo → GitHub.com → Select appropriate repository → Clone the repo!

-Be sure to select your fork of the repository, rather than the one on the _duartegroup_ organisation.
+First select a folder to clone the repository to (e.g. /Users/name/repositories/) and be sure to select your fork of the repository, rather than the one on the _duartegroup_ organisation.

 > **_NOTE:_**  You'll need to be logged into GitHub in GitKraken for this to work!